 July 30, 2003 - An employee's waistline can greatly affect a company's bottom line on health-care spending, according to a new study.
 It shows that overweight staffers are more absent and have higher health-care costs than leaner employees.

-The study appears in the July/August issue of the American
+The study appears in the July/August issue of the American Journal of Health Behavior.

 - Normal-weight employees (BMI <25) cost $114.00 per year.